Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: General formulation of sensitivity indices

-The Shapley effect relies on an equitable allocation of part of the variance of the output to each input.
-Indeed, the Shapley effect equitably shares interaction effects of a subset of inputs with each individual input within the subset.
-Moreover, the Shapley effect associated with input factor $X_i$ ($i \in \{1, \ldots , d\}$) takes into account both interactions and correlations of $X_i$ with $X_j$, $1 \leq j \leq d$, $j \neq i$.
-The share allocation has a consequence that Shapley effects are non negative and sum-up to one, allowing an easy interpretation for ranking input factors.
+Recall that the Shapley effects result from an equitable sharing of the model output variance between the input variables.
+In the framework of independent input variables, it means that the Shapley effect $Sh_i$ associated to input $X_i$ shares the part of variance due to the interaction of a subset of inputs $\bsX_u$, $u \subseteq \{1, \ldots d\}$, $i \in u$ with each individual input within that subset (see Equation \eqref{share} in the introduction).
+In the framework of dependent input variables, the Shapley effect associated to input $X_i$ ($i \in \{1, \ldots , d\}$) takes into account both interactions and correlations of $X_i$ with $X_j$, $1 \leq j \leq d$, $j \neq i$.
+The consequence is that Shapley effects are non negative and sum-up to one, allowing an easy interpretation for ranking input variables.

-Formulas (\ref{indshapley}-\ref{eq:costfct}) show that the Shapley effect of an input is a by-product of its Sobol' indices.
-Thus, if one can compute the complete set of Sobol' indices, we can compute the Shapley effect of each input.
-Note that both algorithms proposed in \cite{sonnel16} are based on consistent estimators of the Shapley effects.
+Formulas (\ref{eq:costfct}-\ref{indshapley}) show that the Shapley effect of an input is a by-product of its Sobol' indices.
+Thus, if one can compute the complete set of full and independent indices (Eqs. (\ref{eq:1}-\ref{eq:4})), we can compute the Shapley effect of each input.
+Two estimation algorithms, based on consistent estimators of the Shapley effects, have been proposed in \cite{sonnel16}: The ``Exact permutation'' algorithm traverses all possible permutations between the inputs and the ``Random permutation'' algorithm consists of randomly sampling some permutations of the inputs (see \ref{sec:direct} for more details).
 From the exact permutation algorithm, we can extract a consistent estimator of any Sobol' index.
-Concerning the random permutation algorithm, the sample size $N_i$ related to the inner loop (conditional variance estimation), and the one $N_o$ related to the outer loop (expectation estimation) are fixed to $N_I=3$ and $N_o=1$ respectively.
+Concerning the random permutation algorithm, the sample size $N_i$ related to the inner loop (conditional variance estimation), and the one $N_o$ related to the outer loop (expectation estimation) are fixed to $N_I=3$ and $N_o=1$ respectively (following the recommendation of \cite{sonnel16}, see also \ref{sec:direct}).
 Thus it is not possible to extract from that algorithm accurate estimates of Sobol' indices.
-However, this last algorithm is consistent for the estimation of Shapley effects and is particularly adapted in the case of high-dimensional inputs space (see Section \ref{sec:direct} for more details).
+However, this last algorithm is consistent for the estimation of Shapley effects and is particularly adapted in the case of high-dimensional input spaces.

-In case the input factors are independent, first-order ({\it resp.} total) Sobol' indices provide effectively computable lower- ({\it resp.} upper-) bounds for the Shapley effects.
+In case the input variables are independent, first-order ({\it resp.} total) Sobol' indices provide effectively computable lower- ({\it resp.} upper-) bounds for the Shapley effects.
 In the following, as in \cite{sonnel16}, we will show that these bounds do not hold anymore in case the input factors present some dependencies.